Gatohost/gatoclient/README.md

 - Download and run, the game is already installed in the exe

 ## [<img src='https://img.shields.io/badge/-Building%20Source-blue?style=flat' width=325px height=75px>](https://github.com/Gatohost/gatoclient)
-### THIS IS OUTDATED SOURCE CODE.
-CONSIDER USING PREPACKAGED SETUP
 Gatoclient is built using the same technique as IDKR uses, even though Gatoclient is a totally separate client

 You first need to install the source code.